 Equally at home as a concert soloist and recitalist, Loghan returned to her alma mater Carnegie Mellon University in 2018 as the alto soloist for Beethoven’s Ninth Symphony under the baton of Maximiano Valdes.
 More recently, Loghan was the Duruflé Requiem alto soloist for Shadyside Presbyterian’s All Saints Service of Remembrance.
 She is also a frequent soloist with The Bach Choir of Pittsburgh.
 Additional highlights in the concert arena include the re-opening of the Smithsonian’s Renwick Gallery in Washington, D.C., a tour of the D.C. area with the cross-genre, all-female group Sopranessence, and SongFest’s “Songs in the Key of LA” tour – a project in collaboration with Los Angeles Opera, where she worked closely with composer John Musto.

 Loghan gave birth to her first daughter during the Covid-19 pandemic, and has since made the transition from mezzo-soprano to contralto.
-She is currently pursuing an Advanced Music Certificate in Voice at Carnegie Mellon University under the tutelage of Sari Gruber, and performed in their January 2022 production of L’enfant et les sortilèges as Maman/La libellule.
+In May 2022, she earned an Advanced Music Certificate in Voice from Carnegie Mellon University under the tutelage of Sari Gruber, where she performed in their January 2022 production of L’enfant et les sortilèges as Maman/La libellule.
 She is on the professional chorus roster for the Pittsburgh Opera, and sings regularly with Shadyside Presbyterian’s Chancel Choir.

 She graduated with a Master of Music in Opera from The University of Maryland’s Maryland Opera Studio and holds a Bachelor of Fine Arts in Voice with a minor in Business Administration from Carnegie Mellon University where she graduated with University and College Honors.